IMScience-PPGINF-PucMinas/Video-To-Text/README.md

 </p>

-More information avalable on: [Adaptive transformer](https://github.com/IMScience-PPGINF-PucMinas/Adaptive-Transformer) or on our paper: [Adaptive transformer paper](https://ieeexplore.ieee.org/document/9999093)
+More information avalable on: [Adaptive transformer](https://github.com/IMScience-PPGINF-PucMinas/Adaptive-Transformer) or on our paper: [Adaptive transformer Published on BigMM 2022](https://ieeexplore.ieee.org/document/9999093)

 ### Hierarchical Time-Aware Keyframe Selection